EndPointCorp/end-point-blog/2022/01/kubernetes-101.md

 #### Connecting to the containers in the pods

-Kubernetes allows us to connect to the containers running inside pods.
+Kubernetes allows us to connect to the containers running inside a pod.
 This is pretty easy to do with `kubectl`.
 All we need to know is the name of the pod and the container that we want to connect to.
 If the pod is running only one container (like our NGINX one does) then we don't need the container name.
 We can find out the names of our pods with:

 ```plain
 $ kubectl get pods